W.I.L.D. Lab

 Using Slime Mold to Map Transit Routes of Los Angeles (Plant and Fungi Relationship Branch Project Extension):

-• Can Slime Mold help map a more efficient L.A.
+• Can a Slime Mold help map a more efficient L.A.
 Metro?